-- (1) Commercial vehicles (fleet, taxi, police, etc.) should be excluded. - (2) The 20 day provision should be changed to 30 days to conform with existing sections of the law. - The 20 days provision should be extended for reasons beyond the control of the manufacturer or dealer (strikes, acts of God, etc.). - (4) Emission equipment warranties (now required for 50,000 miles or 5 years) should be excluded. - The definition of "same nonconformity" should be narrowed to be for the same "part" (i.e., if car doesn't start easily or at all, it could be several different parts causing the problem). "same nonconformity" is too vague. - (6) There should be some provision to exclude the buy-back if there has been customer abuse, misuse, modification or alteration.
+- Commercial vehicles (fleet, taxi, police, etc.) should be excluded. - The 20 day provision should be changed to 30 days to conform with existing sections of the law. - The 20 days provision should be extended for reasons beyond the control of the manufacturer or dealer (strikes, acts of God, etc.). - Emission equipment warranties (now required for 50,000 miles or 5 years) should be excluded. - The definition of "same nonconformity" should be narrowed to be for the same "part" (i.e., if car doesn't start easily or at to be for the same "part" (i.e., if car doesn't start easily or at all, it could be several different parts causing the problem).
+The "same nonconformity" is too vague.

+(6) There should be some provision to exclude the buy-back if there has been customer abuse, misuse, modification or alteration.

 I appreciate your interest in our analysis of this measure.
-As soon as I receive our Office of General Counsel's language on proposed. amendments, you will receive a copy.
+As soon as I receive our Office of General Counsel's language on proposed amendments, you will receive a copy.